tscnlab/LightLogR/paper/paper.md

 -   an ongoing cohort study to collect light exposure data across different geolocations [@guidolin2024],
 -   an ongoing cohort study to collect year-long datasets of various types of environmental and behavioral data [@biller2024],
--   power analysis method for personal light exposure [@zauner2023],
+-   a novel power analysis method for personal light exposure data [@zauner2023],
 -   an intervention study on the effects of light on bipolar disorder [@roguski2024],
 -   an intervention study on exposure to bright light during afternoon to early evening on later evening melatonin release in adolescents [@lazar2024],
 -   an observational study on the wearing compliance of personal light exposure [@stefani2024],